 So, what can be done?
 All our piston and vane air compressors must be housed in either a cabinet or structure such as a barn or the like.
 But for the sake of this post, we'll focus on those units placed in a cabinet.
 And so the design of the cabinet is the key component.
 Our brand, XTREMEAIR® utilizes fans to blow or "exhaust" hot air out of the cabinet.
 This works well but on those really, really hot days even our fans have a hard time keeping up with the heat that builds up inside the cabinet.
 Well, that was until our XTREMEAIR® cabinet was introduced into the market place in 2015.
 Our patented compressor cabinet design allows convection to naturally aid cooling for the air compressors housed in our patented proprietary cabinet.
 Fans are designed into the cabinet as a supplement only.
 What does this mean?
 Longer compressor life, plain and simple.
 Our XTREMEAIR® pond and lake aeration systems have been used for years and the longevity of the RELIANCE™ air compressors inside have performed flawlessly.
 Why?
 They stay cooler, its that simple.

 Although heat is the #1 reason that air compressors fail.
 Other concerns such as site locations or poor maintenance can exacerbate the issue.
 For instance, DUST.
 We can’t tell you how many customers just don’t understand how important it is to regularly clean and or replace the air compressors filter.
 I mean they’re cheap and simple to replace, so why wouldn't you?.
-A good analogy is to ask two long distance runners to perform on a really hot day in August.
+A good analogy my be: ask two long distance runners to run a 10k on a really hot day in August.
 One runner performs with no air restrictions.
-The second runner is asked to run with a face mask on over his/her mouth and nose.
-Who will likely perform at an optimal level?
+The second runner is asked to run with a dirty clogged face mask on over his/her mouth and nose while they run.
+So, who will likely perform at an optimal level?
 You get the point.
 A clean air filter can double the life of your air compressor and enhance the performance greatly.